U.S. Navy. Via Francillon (1979)

 A small number were supplied to the puppet Thai government.
 Towards the end of

-the war, when it was superseded by improved fighter designs, the Oscar
+the war, after it was superseded by improved fighter designs, "Oscar"

 was used extensively in kamikaze